S3-working-group/s3-practical-guide/docs/all.md

     -   updated _Navigate via Tension_
     -   revised _Proposal Forming_, _Consent Decision Making_ and _Driver Mapping_
 -   extended _Clarify and Develop Domains_ to include a detailed description and  examples for each aspect of a domain description
+-   added a detailed descripton for each step to _Proposal Forming_
--   added an _expample domain description_ to the appendix
+-   added an _example domain description_ to the appendix
--  updated definitions for <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">Domain</a>, <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">Deliverable</a> and <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">Organizational driver</a>
+-  updated definitions for <a href="glossary.html#entry-domain" class="glossary-tooltip" data-toggle="tooltip" title="Domain: A distinct area of responsibility and authority within an organization.">Domain</a>, <a href="glossary.html#entry-deliverable" class="glossary-tooltip" data-toggle="tooltip" title="Deliverable: A product, service, component or material provided to fulfill a requirement.">Deliverable</a> and <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization&#x27;s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">Organizational Driver</a>
 -  added new glossary entries for <a href="glossary.html#entry-requirement" class="glossary-tooltip" data-toggle="tooltip" title="Requirement: A need or desire considered necessary to fulfill to respond to an organizational driver, adequately or as a suitable incremental next step.">Requirement</a>, <a href="glossary.html#entry-standard-constraint" class="glossary-tooltip" data-toggle="tooltip" title="Standard Constraint: A constraint that affects several domains (e.g. all sales teams, an entire branch, platform, or department), or even all domains of the organization (e.g. company-wide strategy, a business models, or an organization-wide rule).">Standard Constraint</a>, <a href="glossary.html#entry-overall-domain" class="glossary-tooltip" data-toggle="tooltip" title="Overall Domain: The domain that defines the organization&#x27;s purpose, overall strategy, business model(s), and other standard constraints.">Overall Domain</a>